Sweaty balls are annoying. But do you know what is even more annoying? Sweaty, smelly balls.

 - Contains no talc

-- Contains only minimal ingredients (the fewer, the better)
+- Contains only minimal ingredients (the fewer, the better, especially when applying things to your boys)

 - Contains only all-natural ingredients (no synthetics)